brevzin/cpp_proposals/0847_deducing_this/deducing-this.md

 >  <table><tr><th>SF</th><th>F</th><th>N</th><th>A</th><th>SA</th></tr><tr><td>9</td><td>11</td><td>10</td><td>5</td><td>2</td></table>

-This revision as presented adopts a slight variant of the direction suggested by this poll (without an identifier), and is discussed at length in an [alternative solution](#alternative-solution).
+This revision as presented adopts a slight variant of the direction suggested by this poll (without an identifier - see [parsing issues](#parsing-issues)), and is discussed at length in an [alternative solution](#alternative-solution).
 The syntax change is:

 <table style="width:100%">
 <tr>